Library Rules 2022/23

 2.5 In the interests of other Library users, study spaces must be left clean and tidy at all times and all litter placed in the appropriate recycling or general waste (landfill) bins provided.

 2.6 The Library is intended to be a quiet space for individual and group study.
-For phone conversations or audio video conferencing calls, users are asked to use spaces outside the library building to avoid disturbing other users or blocking the stairwells or corridors.
+For phone/facetime conversations, users may speak for a short amount of time in a stairwell but should not sit down or prevent others moving easily through the Library.
+For lengthy calls, users are asked to use spaces outside the library building to avoid disturbing other users or blocking the stairwells or corridors.

 2.7 You should avoid disturbing other Library users and should observe the silence rule in designated areas.
 Whilst talking is permitted in group study areas, loud or exuberant behaviour is not permitted and you may be asked to leave if you disturb or cause offence to other Library users.